pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-BusinessReq.md

 ## Deliverable(s)

-Your group repository need to include the follow documents:
+The group repository need to include the follow documents:
-- interview-questions.md with your interview questions
+- interview-questions.md with the group's set of interview questions
 - interview-[name].md where name is the name of the person interviewed and contains a transcription or link to video file of the interview.
-- product-requirements.md with your product requirement outline
+- product-requirements.md with the group's product requirement outline

 ## Rubric

+Score: # of out 11 points

+Group contribution scores are calculated by number of members who contributed over number of group members.
+This will be denoted by the following formula where $c$ is members who contributed and $m$ is number of group members:

+$$ c \over m $$

-- Each group member made a contribution to the interview questions file, as reflected in commit history.
+- Each group member made a contribution to the interview questions file, as reflected in commit history. $c \over m$
-- Each group member submitted an interview transcript or video file.
+- Each group member submitted an interview transcript or video file. $c \over m$
-- Product Requirements Document addresses each point sufficiently:
+- Product Requirements Document addresses each point sufficiently: (1 pt per topic)
   - Context
   - Use Case(s)
   - Objective